sukritsangvong/stockWebapp/readme.md

 **Features:**
 **Graph:**
-    * Displays stock data from the Selected Table
+    * Item 1 Displays stock data from the Selected Table
-    * is customizable via the display options below the graph
+    * Item 2 is customizable via the display options below the graph
     * Refreshes every-time a new stock or a new display option is selected
         * Also refreshes whenever the window is resized, and there is a slight delay so that it waits for resizing to be done before triggering a new